Are you struggling to attract website traffic? Read this entire guide to discover how to get more website traffic today!

 How To Get More Direct Traffic?

 In order to get more direct traffic, you must build a website (and experience) that visitors will want to return to or recommend to others (preferably both).

 And to do that, you need to pack tons of value into your website.

 There are two types of ‘website value’ that appeal most to visitors:

-Look at all the websites in your favourites tab (or you most visited sites), I bet they all tick one or both of those ‘value’ factors.
+Look at all the websites in your favourites tab (or your most visited sites), I bet they all tick one or both of those ‘value’ factors.

-You must figure out a way of incorporating one of these into your website if you’re hoping to generate a healthy stream of sustainable traffic (without paid ads).
+You must incorporate education or entertainment into your website if you’re hoping to generate a healthy stream of sustainable traffic (without paid ads).

 What can you do to make traffic (that arrives from other sources) stick, return and recommend?
 Where is your website’s real value?

 These are visitors from outside sources (e.g. other websites) that have clickable links taking visitors to your website.